Analysis configuration¶

 Modify analysis configurations¶

-- Click Configuration in the top menu bar and select Analysis Configurations
+- Click Configuration in the top menu bar

 - Create a new configuration by clicking Create new analysis configuration, or edit an existing one by clicking the Edit button.